FREQUENTLY ASKED QUESTIONS

 If a short period of time, 2 weeks for example, has passed, we encourage you to get in touch with our Outreach & Admissions team to talk to them about your situation.

-The bulk of our services are free of charge to people accessing them, however, there is a client contribution for our residential programmes that is used towards the cost of running the programme.
+The bulk of our services are free of charge to people accessing them, however, there is a client contribution for our residential programmes that is used towards the cost of running the programme (this is based on ability to pay).
 If you are in receipt of a social welfare payment, you will be provided with a weekly allowance to spend out of this payment and the remainder is used towards your client contribution

 If you require residential treatment, our residential programmes also admit people for alcohol dependency.
 You can contact our staff their to talk to them about accessing the alcohol programme.
 There is also a contact and assessment and information morning that happens on a Thursday morning from 10.30 until 1pm.
 You can find more information by clicking here.